 - b.
 The inlet level of the 30-inch culvert in Pond B shall be lowered by a minimum of 1.0 foot.
 (Mit.
 C.2.1) - c.
 If material removed from the ponds has dried sufficiently (by September or October of each year), it shall be taken to Leasehold Three for temporary stockpiling until it can be sold.
 (Mit.
 C.2.1.) - 6.
 A written annual drainage report prepared by the Quarry's Civil Engineer shall be included in the Annual Report.
 (Mit.
-C.2.3.) - Prior to stripping any new areas covered by loosely consolidated sediments (overburden)the operator shall notify the Planning Director for inspection to evaluate whether the stripping will affect erosion control measures.
+C.2.3.) - 7.
+Prior to stripping any new areas covered by loosely consolidated sediments (overburden) the operator shall notify the Planning Director for inspection to evaluate whether the stripping will affect erosion control measures.
 (Mit.
 C.3.1.) - 8.
 Prior to October 15, the Quarry shall clear the work face of large quantities of loose sediment and debris, which are prone to severe erosion during rain storms.
 (Mit.
 C.3.2.) - 9.
 Channels that are designed to concentrate and direct storm water runoff into the sediment pond detention system shall be armored with erosion resistant materials (such as rip-rap) at points of potential gullying.
 The areas to be protected shall be decided by the Quarry's Civil Engineer and recommendation included in the Annual Report to the County.
 (Mit.
 C.3.3.) - 10.
 The surface area of the Quarry which is stripped, mined or otherwise disturbed at any given time shall be minimized to the greatest extent compatible with reasonable mining and marketing requirements.
 (Mit.
 C.3.4.) - 11.
 Upon completion of the mining operations, reclamation and revegetation of each bench shall be done as soon as possible, in accordance with the Revegetation Plan.
 (Mit.
 C.3.5.) - 12.
 All changes and improvements to the surface drainage system shall be designed by a Civil Engineer and a brief report addressing any changes and improvements shall be included in the Annual Report.
 (Mit.
 C.3.7.) - 13.
 The recommendations of the Mining and Drainage Plan shall be implemented, as amended through the annual operational drainage reports approved by the County Planning Department.
-During winter months, a siphon system may be used.
-The Soquel Creek pump may be moved to Pond B for use in pumping from Pond B to Pond C as needed.
-(Mit.
+During winter months, a siphon system may be used in Pond B. (Mit.
 C.2.2.) - C. Protection of Soquel Creek